-A Brief Introduction to Quantum Computation Tom Krüger February 1, 2023 1 A Simple Computational Model What are Qubits?
+A Brief Introduction to Quantum Computation Tom Krüger February 10, 2023 Mention that transition functions / matrices need to be effectively computable by a polynomial algorithm.
+Otherwise, the hard computations can be outsourced to the preparation of the circuit.
+Consider a decision problem.
+The decision could be computed in advance for each input and the transition matrix just writes a designated bit: 1 for ACCEPT or 1 for REJECT 1 A Simple Computational Model What are Qubits?
 That's usually the first question getting addressed in any introduction to quantum computing, for a good reason.
 If we want to construct a new computational model, we first need to define the most basic building block: a single bit of information.
 In classical computer science, the decision on how to define this smallest building block of information seems quite straight forward.
 We just take the most basic logical fact: either something is true or false, either 1 or 0.
 We have a name for an object holding this information: a Bit.
 Let's envision a computational model based on logical gates.
 Such a gate has one or more inputs and an output, with each either being true or false.
-Now consider a bit b and a gate $f: \{0,1\} \rightarrow \{0,1\}$.
+Now consider a bit b and a gate $f : \{0, 1\} \rightarrow \{0, 1\}$.
 We have a bit of information b and can get another bit of information b' := f(b).
 In a final third step, we introduce a timescale, which means that now our bit of information is time dependent.
 It can have different values at different times.
 To make it easier, we choose a discrete timescale.
 Our Bit b has a distinct value on each point on the timescale.
-A value of a bit can only be changed in between time steps, by applying a logical gate to it: Bit $$b \stackrel{f_1}{\rightarrow} b \stackrel{f_2}{\rightarrow} \cdots \rightarrow b \stackrel{f_k}{\rightarrow} b$$ time $t_0 \rightarrow t_1 \rightarrow \cdots \rightarrow t{k-1} \rightarrow t_k$ Of course, we need more than one bit of information, if we want to be able to perform meaningful computations.
-For this, we simply look at a list, vector or register of bits $\mathbf{b} \in \{0,1\}^n$ and modify our gates to be functions $f: \{0,1\}^n \to \{0,1\}^n$ mapping from bit vectors to bit vectors.
+A value of a bit can only be changed in between time steps, by applying a logical gate to it: Bit $$b \xrightarrow{f_1} b \xrightarrow{f_2} \cdots \rightarrow b \xrightarrow{f_k} b$$ time $t_0 \rightarrow t_1 \rightarrow \cdots \rightarrow t{k-1} \rightarrow t_k$ Of course, we need more than one bit of information, if we want to be able to perform meaningful computations.
+For this, we simply look at a list, vector or register of bits $\mathbf{b} \in \{0,1\}^n$ and modify our gates to be functions $f : \{0,1\}^n \to \{0,1\}^n$ mapping from bit vectors to bit vectors.
 Let's recap: We've now designed a computational model with just three components.